alan-turing-institute/ARC-LoCoMoSeT/README.md

 - `save_strategy`: HuggingFace saving strategy
 - `use_mps_device`: Whether to use MPS

 Since in practice you will likely wish to run many jobs together, LoCoMoSeT provides support for top-level configs from which you can generate many lower-level configs.
 Top-level configs can contain parameters for metrics scans, model training, or both.
 Broadly, this should contain the arguments laid out above, with some additional arguments and changes.
+An example is given in [example_top_config.yaml](/configs/example_top_config.yaml)

 The additional arguments are: